 The general assumption that disabled people are unable to do certain things can also be challenged through increased awareness.
 Assumptions like this can include the belief that a disabled person is unable to:

 These types of assumptions need to be addressed and changed.

-If you are hoping to spread awareness on a large scale, such as through a social media campaign, it is integral to know the facts and present them properly, so make sure to get educated by recognised sources.
+If you are hoping to spread awareness on a large scale, such as through a social media campaign, it is integral you know the facts and present them properly, so make sure to get educated by recognised sources.

 Lead By Example

 It is important to model the correct behaviour, so others can take your lead when they themselves are not informed – this might be within your friendship group, family, workplace or wider community.

 If you witness anything that undermines a disabled person, it is important to speak up.
 Ensure that everyone interacts with respect and genuine support, especially in public situations where others may copy your behaviour.

 Don’t act out of pity, but instead strive for equality and meaningful change.

 There are many ways workplaces can become more inclusive, with training and workplace initiatives becoming more common over recent years.

 Places to start when opening up the conversation about inclusion in the workplace include: